 - Money – Let’s assume your latte costs $4.75 each.
 The out-of-pocket costs are $4.75 latte x 3 coffee meetings = $14.25 per week

-When business owners only look at the day-to-day expenses or weekly expenses, they don’t have an accurate picture of the overall financial implications on their business.
-I always advise clients to look at everything from the month and 1-year perspective.
+If you only look at the day-to-day expenses or weekly expenses, you won’t have an accurate picture of the overall financial implications on your business.
+I always advise small business owners to look at everything from a one month and one year perspective.

 Here is the financial impact based on a long-term perspective:

 - Time: $300 x 4 weeks = $1,200

 - Money: $14.25 x 4 weeks = $57